Kinvert/Machine-Learning/Autoencoders/MNIST-Visualizations/02-Sorted-Grid/README.md

-# MNIST Autoencoder Visualizations 03
+# MNIST Autoencoder Sorted Grid

 This is a project I did in September 2022.
 Some of the results can be seen below.